-To reduce the development of drug-resistant bacteria and maintain the effectiveness of tigecycline and other antibacterial drugs, tigecycline for injection should be used only to treat infections that are proven or strongly suspected to be caused by susceptible bacteria.
+p reduce the development of drug-resistant bacteria and maintain the effectiveness of tigecycline and other antibacterial drugs, tigecycline for injection should be used only to treat infections that are proven or strongly suspected to be caused by susceptible bacteria.

-When culture and susceptibility information are available, they should when culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
-In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.
+When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
+In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy clinical and bacteriological progress

 Appropriate specimens for bacteriological examination should be obtained in order to isolate and identify the causative organisms and to determine their susceptibility to tigecycline.
-Tigecycline for injection may be in
+Tigecycline for injection may be initiated as empiric monotherapy before results of these tests